AzureDataCommunity/UserGroupInfo/program-guide.md

 ## Leaving the program

-If your group no longer wants to be part of Azure Tech Groups, we would like to hear from you.
-Group leaders should contact the Azure Tech Groups team at azure-tech-groups@microsoft.com.
+If your group no longer wants to be part of Azure Data Community Network, we would like to hear from you.
+Group leaders should contact the Azure Data Community team at ms-data@microsoft.com.